Gemini-HUN/Spore_HUN_Money_Fix/README.md

 Solution of the hard to read money.

 Required en_us localization!

-This mod work in Hungarian language!
+* Works in Hungarian language using the en-us locale internally.

-This mod add the Hungarian texts and UIs to en-us locale.
-Yes this fix the money too.
+* Adds Hungarian texts and UI elements to the en-us locale.
+* This fix also improves money display formatting.

-Some online features will be English because of the game use en-us locale.
+* Some online features will remain in English because the game uses the en-us locale.

 ### Not compatible with
 * [Bot_parts_global_localization](https://github.com/Gemini-HUN/Bot_parts_global_localization)